Moohan/octopusR/README.md

 <!-- badges: end -->

-octopusR is an R package that provides access to the [Octopus Energy API](https://developer.octopus.energy/docs/api/).
+octopusR is an R package that provides access to the [Octopus Energy REST API](https://developer.octopus.energy/rest).
 With octopusR, you can easily retrieve data from the Octopus Energy API and use it in your R projects, or Shiny dashboards.

-If you find this package useful, why not [sponsor me on GitHub](https://github.com/sponsors/Moohan) or [sign up for an Octopus Energy account with my referral code (young-snake-740)](https://share.octopus.energy/young-snake-740)!
+If you find this package useful, why not [sponsor me on GitHub](https://github.com/sponsors/Moohan) or sign up for an Octopus Energy account with [my referral code (young-snake-740)](https://share.octopus.energy/young-snake-740)!

 ## Installation